Sam54000/cognition_data_to_brainstorm/README.md

 Usage:
 ``` [values,coordinates] = process_data_cogBST ```

-The first step is to provide the information in the window (see screenshot)
+The first step is to provide the information in the window (see screenshot):

 ![input](/Input.PNG)

+The second step constist to select the three corresponding matrices generated from Letswave: P1, P2 and P3.